elastisys/terms/terms-of-service.md

 Atlassian (JIRA) | service ticket handling | Global | US | [DPA](https://www.atlassian.com/legal/data-processing-addendum)
 Google Workspace (GMail, Drive) | Email communication, storing contact information | Global | US | [DPA](https://cloud.google.com/terms/data-processing-addendum)
 Telavox AB | Phone communication, storing contact information | Sweden | Sweden | DPA is stored internally

+Certain audit logs, such as Kubernetes API accesses, are stored within your Environment and hence use the Subprocessor which you chose when you ordered the creation of the Environment.

 As of 2023-05-31, the US is a third country.
 See what this means on IMY's website: